VH-Lab/NDI-matlab/docs/reference/+ndi/+database/+implementations/+database/matlabdumbjsondb.m.md

   ndi.document/DOC_UNIQUE_ID.
 If a cell array of ndi.document is passed instead, then all of the documents are removed.

-Help for ndi.database.implementations.database.matlabdumbjsondb/remove is inherited from superclass NDI.DATABASE
+Help for ndi.database.implementations.database.matlabdumbjsondb/remove is inherited from superclass ndi.database
 ```

 ---